jaxon-php/jaxon-website/pages/02.features/01.differences/02.changed/page.en.md

 ##### Configuration options

 The configuration functions and options of the Jaxon library have been renamed.
 A call to `$jaxon->setOption($name, $value)` is now needed to update an option, while a call to `$jaxon->getOption($name)` returns the value of an option.
 These two functions take the new option names as parameter.

 The `$jaxon->configure($name, $value)` and `$jaxon->getConfiguration($name)` functions can still be used with the old names of options, but they are deprecated and will be removed in a future release.

-The following table shows the correspondence between the old and new names of options.
+The following table shows the correspondances between the old and new names of options.

 | Previous | Current | Comment     |
 |----------|---------|-------------|